agile-ts/documentation/docs/packages/core/features/collection/Introduction.md

 - **1.** The plain _object_ way, which is notorious for its ease of use.
   Here, we configure everything in a specific object.
 For instance, this makes the creation of Instances like Groups pretty straightforward.
-  But on the other hand, it gives us some limitations since we aren't creating and configuring the Groups and Selectors on our own.
+  But on the other hand, it gives us some limitations, since we aren't creating and configuring the Groups and Selectors on our own.
   The Collection takes care of it instead.
      ```ts
      const Collection = App.createCollection({